 It is abundant and makes up 0.44 percent of the Earth’s crust.
 Almost all rocks, sand, clay, and other soils contain the metal in some form.
 It may also be available in plants, animals, natural waterways, deep-sea dredgings, meteorites, and stars.

-Applications: Because of their low density and ability to resist temperature extremes, aeroplanes, spacecraft, and missiles utilize titanium alloys in a great range.
+Applications: Many industries use titanium alloys.
+They value them for their low density and ability to withstand extreme temperatures.
+You can find them in airplanes, spacecraft, and missiles.
 Golf clubs, laptop computers, bicycles, and crutches all contain them.

-Power plant condensers use titanium because of their corrosion resistance.
-It also helps desalination plants and protects the hulls of ships, submarines, and other structures exposed to saltwater due to its high resistance to corrosion in seawater.
+Power plant condensers use titanium because of its corrosion resistance.
+It also aids desalination plants.
+Plus, it protects the hulls of ships, submarines, and other saltwater structures.
+This is thanks to its strong resistance to corrosion in seawater.

 Palladium